rmrk-team/evm/docs/implementations/RMRKExternalEquipImpl.md

 Returns pending resource IDs for a given token

-*Pending resources data is stored by reference mapping _pendingResource[resourceId]*
+*Pending resources metadata is stored by reference mapping _pendingResource[resourceId]*

 #### Parameters